 As you boil butter during its browning process, a good amount of moisture is lost.
 Translate this into your cookie dough, and this loss of moisture will affect the final taste and texture of your cookies.
 If you’d like to use brown butter, you will have to make up for the loss.
 You could add extra butter or egg, but this also adds extra fat, which again can affect the texture.
 Instead, you could experiment with adding a small amount of milk.

 Use a digital kitchen scale.
 Skip the measuring cups and measuring spoons and instead use a digital kitchen scale.
 You will consistently measure your ingredients every time with the same great results.

 Use room temperature eggs.
 Room temperature eggs will help ensure that you properly aerate your cookie dough.
 The temperature will affect the ability of the eggs to emulsify and trap air properly so that during the baking process, the air can expand and result in light cookies with a lovely crumb.
 If you are short on time and your eggs are still cold, place them in a bowl of warm water for a few minutes to bring them to room temperature.

 Select good quality pure vanilla extract.
 I highly recommend selecting good quality vanilla.
 Artificial vanilla can significantly vary in flavor and produce an off-flavor.
 In comparison, pure vanilla has a delicious flavor and will enhance the other flavors in your cookies.

 Tips and takeaways

-- Sandwich these s’mores cookies with vanilla or chocolate ice cream for a delicious, refreshing treat.
+- Sandwich these s’mores cookies with homemade vanilla ice cream or no churn chocolate brownie ice cream for a delicious, refreshing treat.

 - For a non-traditional s’mores flavor, try substituting butterscotch chips or chopped white chocolate bar for the chocolate.